 The FIND command will search for any string of BASIC text in the current BASIC program.
 In order to use FIND to the best affect it is necessary to understand a little about how BASIC stores programs.
 It would be very simple to search for a string if programs were stored exactly as you type them in, but they are not.
 For reasons of speed and compactness BASIC takes the lines of program as you enter them and converts them into a special code.
 This operation is called 'tokenisation'.
-So for example if you enter the command 'PRINT' in a program, BASIC does not store the 5 letters of 'PRINT', but instead the single number (or 'token') &BF.
-Similarly every BASIC keyword has a token.
+So for example if you enter the command 'PRINT' in a program, BASIC does not store the 5 letters of has a token.
 BASIC also stores numbers and variables that occur in programs in a special way.